 Architectural glass has been one of the most desirable and utilized building materials in the world for centuries because of its transparency.
-When the transparency is compromised, it’s time to consider glass restoration treatments.
-The presence of imperfections such as scratches, stains and streaks on your building’s window glass not only obstructs your view of the outside world, but dramatically deteriorates the aesthetic of your entire building.
+When the transparency is compromised by scratches, stains and streaks, it’s time to consider glass restoration.
+The presence of imperfections on your building’s window glass not only obstructs your view of the outside world, but dramatically deteriorates the aesthetic of your entire building.
 Every building’s glass is exposed to a unique combination of elements, resulting in different types and levels of glass surface staining.
 By understanding the causes of glass streaks and stains, we can determine the best glass restoration and protection solution.

 The Most Common Causes of Glass Scratches, Stains & Streaks on Architectural Windows

 Building windows are exposed to different types and levels of glass stains and streaks.
 The Presto Restoration team can evaluate building glass scratches, stains and streaks and identify exactly what is causing them to occur.
 Let’s start by discussing some of the most common culprits affecting architectural glass.

 Using the Wrong Cleaning Products on Building Windows

 Using surfactants, such as Dawn or Joy dishwashing detergents, has long been the industry standard that window cleaning companies utilize during the window cleaning process.
 Ironically, this is one of the main causes of glass stains.
 The problem with using these detergents is as they dry, they become sticky and oily, which attracts pollutants and particles in the air, such as dirt and dust.
 The sun bakes these contaminants onto the glass causing what’s widely known as soap scum staining.